-Relevance Volume (megaliters/year) Please explain Fresh surface water Relevant 85.12 Higher Cooling water withdrawn from fresh surface water sources are monitored, then returned to fresh water sources at our Glanford Brigg power station.
-We consider volumes with a variance in the range of 25-50% to be 'higher' and this 40% increase is a consequence of the severe winter rainfall occurring in November 2019.
-Under the site permit conditions, rainwater discharges are included in our total discharge volumes.
-The fresh surface discharges in November (24,205m3) at Glanford Brigg accounted for 28% of the total year's volumes.
-However, equal to 2018, fresh surface water still only accounts for less than 1% of the total discharge volumes.
-We expect fresh surface water discharge volumes to remain similar in coming years due to the continuous rainfall which extended to February 2020 as a result of storm Ciara and Dennis.
-Brackish surface water/seawater Relevant 25992.44 About the same Brackish surface water/sea water is the direct cooling and produced water for operational use.
-Our brackish surface/seawater withdrawals have predominantly stayed the same in 2019, with only a 6% increase in volume compared to 2018.
-We consider volumes with up to a 25% change to be 'about the same' and this can be attributed to experiencing no major changes or events in 2019 requiring significant discharge volumes.
-We expect brackish surface water/seawater discharge volumes to remain materially similar in coming years.
-Groundwater Not relevant <not applicable=""></not> <not Applicable></not None of Centrica's assets are permitted or designed to discharge to groundwater sources across its operations.
-We do not expect to use non-renewable groundwater sources in coming years.
-Third-party destinations Relevant 221.01 Higher Third party discharges include all operational wastewater discharged from sites to sewer irrespective of where it is generated and the method of transmission.
-We consider volumes with a variance in the range of 25-50% to be 'higher' and this 33% increase is a consequence of Kings Lynn Power Station entering its commissioning phase in February 2019.
-Consequently, steam blow activities resulted in higher municipal discharge volumes from third party sources than normal.
-We expect municipal discharge volumes from third party sources to decline in the coming years due to the sale of Kings Lynn and the completion of its commissioning phase.
+Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Relevant 18.91 Much lower Cooling water withdrawn from fresh surface water sources are monitored, then returned to fresh water sources at our Glanford Brigg power station.
+Our fresh surface water discharges have declined in 2020 with a 78% decrease in volume compared to 2019.
+We consider volumes that have reduced more than 50% to be 'much lower' and this decrease can be attributed to reduced OCGT running at our Glanford Brigg power station and its closure in September 2020.
+We expect fresh surface water discharge volumes to decrease in coming years due to the closure of our Glanford Brigg power station in 2020.
+Brackish surface water/seawater Relevant 19629.38 Lower Brackish surface water/sea water is the direct cooling and produced water for operational use.
+Our brackish surface/seawater discharges have declined in 2020, with a 24% decrease in volume compared to 2019.
+We consider volumes that have reduced within a range of 10-50% to be 'lower' and this can be attributed to extended shutdowns at our joint venture offshore oil and gas platforms.
+We expect brackish surface water/seawater discharge volumes to increase in 2021, returning to 2019 levels, as activity at our Spirit Energy oil and gas platforms returns to normal.
+We expect total discharges to continue to remain materially similar to our 2019 levels in future years.
+Groundwater Not relevant <not applicable=""></not> <not Applicable&gt;</not None of Centrica's assets are permitted or designed to discharge to groundwater sources across its operations.
+We do not expect to use non- renewable groundwater sources in coming years.
+Third-party destinations Relevant 77.98 Much lower Third party discharges include all operational wastewater discharged from sites to sewer irrespective of where it is generated and the method of transmission.
+Our discharges have declined in 2020 with a 65% decrease in volume compared to 2019.
+We consider volumes that have reduced more than 50% to be 'much lower' and this decrease can be attributed to Kings Lynn Power Station completing its commissioning phase in February 2020 and the closure of our offices for the majority of 2020 due to COVID-19.
+We expect municipal discharge volumes from third party sources to remain materially similar in the coming year following the sale of Direct Energy and its associated offices, balanced by the reopening of the UK offices as offices reopen.